arongas/spring-boot-lectures/Lecture 3 - Web, Logging, Properties, Profiles,  and Actuator endpoints/Lecture 3.1 - Web, Properties, Profiles,  and Actuator endpoints.md

 ## Actuator Endpoints

+- Actuator endpoints are significant for micro-services.

-- Spring Boot microservices, need to allow other systems to monitor and interact with the application.
+  - Spring Boot micro-services, need to allow other systems to monitor and interact with the application.
+  - Devops need endpoints to monitor the health and status of the system and collect metrics.

 - Details of the endpoints can be found in Spring boot documentation:

   https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html

-- In order to enable these
+- In order to enable actuator endpoints

   - Add actuator as dependency